flexera-public/policy_templates/cost/turbonomics/allocate_virtual_machines_recommendations/aws/README.md

 ## Functional Details

 - The policy queries the `/api/v3/markets/{market_uuid}/actions` endpoint for the Turbonomic API and based on action will return action details and savings for on-boarded cloud instances
-- The policy will error after a day, the authorization cookie parameter will need to be refreshed and re-run manually

 ## Input Parameters